 November 8th, 1994.
 My twin brother and I were born in Orlando, Florida.

 My dad used to work for Disney World, helping create several of the rides!
 When one of the rides he helped create first opened, The Many Adventures of Winnie the Pooh, my twin brother and I were the first ones to ride it!
 My favorite Disney characters (in order) is Peter Pan, Mickey Mouse, Winnie the Pooh, and Jiminy Cricket.

 Rev. Caleb Davis

 At 22 years old, I entered into process of ordination.
 For the church I grew up in, this means that a calling for ministry has been affirmed in someone else's life.
 For me, this took place through an exhaustive interview process.
-Afterwards they are recognized by the government and classified as clergy.
-People who are ordained are authorized to perform various religious rites and ceremonies, such as weddings.
+People who have been ordained as a minister by the church are recognized by the government and classified as clergy.
+Ordained ministers are authorized to perform various religious rites and ceremonies, such as weddings.
 I was ordained by the church I grew up in, Crossroads Church on Dec.
 31st, 2017